mfaani/mfaani/content/posts/devtools/Binaries/how-do-binaries-work-together.md

 }
 ```

-ABI compatibility is similar to API, but just at the *binary* level, then the compiler is no longer involved.
+ABI compatibility is similar to API, but just at the *binary* level.
+The compiler is no longer involved.
 What's involved is the dynamic linker `dyld`.

 It checks to see if the [undefined symbols - symbols that are to be provided by another binary](https://mfaani.com/posts/devtools/optimizing-app-size/how-can-i-inspect-the-size-impact-of-symbols-in-an-app-binary/#can-you-explain-the-above-symbols-a-bit-more) can be found in another dynamically linked library. `dyld` checks if binaryA is using the correct Binary Interface from binaryB 👈 ABI (Application Binary Interface)